bixb922/crank-organ/doc-software/README.md

 This is what you should modify:

 * The network name and host name as noted above.
 * The configuration password.
-The configuration password is also the password for connecting to the microcontroller in AP mode.
+The configuration password is also the password for connecting to the microcontroller in AP mode (Access Point mode, like a router).
+I would encourage you to change the password, since the default is the most obvious one: _password_.
-* The name and password of your cell phone's hot spot and/or the name and password of your home router, to be able to connect to the microcontroller from your cell phone.
+* The name and password of your cell phone's hot spot and/or the name and password of your home router, to be able to connect to the microcontroller from your cell phone and PC.
+These are then stored in encrypted form in the flash of the microcontroller.
 * The description, which is used as page title.

 You should mark the checkbox "Password is required to make configuration changes".
 This will ask for the configuration password each time you save a change of configuration, i.e. not very often.
 Normal music playback does not need password.
 The password will aid to prevent unauthorized or accidental changes.
-Also, if checked, using the File Manager will require password.
+Also, if checked, some functions of the File Manager will require password.

+The WiFi in "AP Mode" will always require the password.

 If this option is checked, a dialog like the following one will appear when you save General Configuration, MIDI configuration and Tunelib Editor: